 How to Maintain Cleanliness of Your Pool

-The best way to maintain the cleanliness of your pool is to be familiar with your pool’s total alkalinity and pH levels.
+The best way to maintain the cleanliness of your pool is to be familiar with your pool’s total alkalinity and pH levels (need to raise pH instead of the other way around?).
 Aside from that, you should keep tabs on your pool's chlorine, cyanuric acid, calcium hardness, and total dissolved solids levels.